 Their reception dinner was on the terrace of an old plantation with hula dancers performing on the grass below.

-It was wonderful to celebrate a happy family occasion.
+It was fun to celebrate a happy family occasion.

 On the occasional day without rain, we were able to finish our spring painting, and in the middle of May, we entered the lock to hit the canals for our 5th cruising season.